tronikelis/tdm/README.md

 Most ppl handle dotfiles in git, and I want to do that as well, so there is a problem when adding nested .git dirs

 `tdm` will `.zip` `.git` directories if it encounters one

+## Synced directory

+The synced files are copied into `~/.tdm/synced/`

+This means you can `git init` in `~/.tdm/` and track your dotfiles with git, or with any other tool